Bicycle Challenges PhD: Cycling-as-a-Service in the Netherlands (2017-20)

 With funding from NWO, Pon Holdings, the Rijkswaterstaat, the Dutch Ministry of Infrastructure and the Environment, and the TU/e, my project seeks to describe the role of cycling-as-a-service in the urban mobility system of the Netherlands, both now and in the future.
 This research trajectory lies at the confluence of broader trends like the sharing economy (shared mobility, bikeshare), modal integration (the transition to seamless multimodal travel), and sustainability transitions.
 My PhD project seeks to do the following:

-- Define cycling-as-a-service in the Dutch context, examine the business models that these services embed, and provide a critique of these from a public goods/transport justice/mobility commons perspective.
+- Define cycling-as-a-service in the Dutch context, examine the business models that these services embed, and provide a critique of these from a transport justice (Martens, 2017) perspective.

 - Describe the state of modal integration in the Netherlands now and its trajectories into the future, and examine how the potential of cycling-as-a-service as a connecting mode could be fully realised within these.